Blake-Madden/Wisteria-Dataviz/Printing.md

 A canvas can also auto-fit to the page size by calling `Wisteria::Canvas::FitToPageWhenPrinting()`.
 This results in the canvas temporarily adjusting its aspect ratio to match the page and filling it entirely when being printed.
-If a canvas only contains a single graph, then this is only recommended if printing in @c wxLANDSCAPE; otherwise, the graph will appear stretched vertically.
-This can be useful, however, if a canvas contains multiple graphs vertically and you are printing in @c wxPORTRAIT; this results in a report-like appearance which more precisely fits the page.
+If a canvas only contains a single graph, then this is only recommended if printing in `wxLANDSCAPE`; otherwise, the graph will appear stretched vertically.
+This can be useful, however, if a canvas contains multiple graphs vertically and you are printing in `wxPORTRAIT`; this results in a report-like appearance which more precisely fits the page.

 Headers & Footers
 ----------------------------